BogdanST/Exercises/README.md

 Week 7 & 8:

-One of the most important aspect for our game was represented by the data that we want to store into a database.
+It was of utmost importance to understand the data that we wanted to store into the database and define the process of handling it inside the database.

-Before deisinging a physical database we took into consideration a logical design.
-The logical design is more conceptual and abstract than the physical design.
-In the logical design, you look at the logical relationships among the objects.
-In the physical design, you look at the most effective way of storing and retrieving the objects.
+The first step in designing a functional database was to define the logical relationships between the objects used in our game.
+It was interesting to work on the logical aspect of the database as it was highly conceptual and abstract.
+I have identified ways to efficiently store and retrieve objects and this kept the game running smoothly.
+Below are some of the features that have been implemented in our designs:

-Logical Deisgn:
+Logical Design:
--> Entity design without regard to a relational database managemnet system -> Logical design the same, regardless of the DBMS
+-> An entity design that does not use a relational based database as a management system -> Uniform logical design that does not rely on a DBMS
--> Limitations of freatures of a particular DBMS should not be considered

 Physical Design:
--> logical design adapted to a particular DBMS
+-> A logical design adapted to a specific DBMS
 -> the design can change slightly to fit into the limitations of the DBMS or to take advantage of the DBMS specific features.

   *DBMS = Database Managamenet System

   poza

-  We had a look over how an entity should be used:
+ Understanding how an entity should be used:

  POZA

  E-R Diagram:
 poza

-Connections between the database and the program. poza
+Defining the relationships between the database and the game itself.

+poza